nasa/oceandata-notebooks/README.md

 The configuration files are a bit complicated, but updated automatically by `pre-commit` hooks following changes to `pyproject.toml` and `docker/environment.yml`.
 No `requirements` file in this repository should be manually edited.
-The `docker/environment.yml` file is there for non-Python packages available on conda-forge; we use PyPI for Python packages.
+The `docker/environment.yml` file is there for non-Python packages needed from conda-forge.
+We use PyPI for Python packages.
 1. `requirements.txt` are the (locked) dependencies needed in `book/setup.py`
 1. `docker/requirements.in` are the (locked) packages from repo2docker and `docker/environment.yml`
 1. `docker/requirements.txt` are a merge of our (locked) dependencies with `docker/requirements.in`